-Our Vice President - Sustainability and the Director of Corpora Health, Safety and the Environment attend the Corporate Risk and Sustainability Committee to provide the Board and committee with strategic insight into ESG topics.
-These insights are determined via engagement with colleagues addressing our broad range of ESG risks, opportunities, and issues - from environmental, health and safety responsibilities to cybersecurit risks.
-Furthermore, the Vice President - Sustainability and his team engage with third party sustainability specialists, ESG rating agencies, attend ESG-related conferences and other external stakeholders to advance the collective knowledge on ESG topics.
+Our Vice President - Sustainability and the Director of Corporate Health, Safety and the Environment attend the Corporate Risk and Sustainability Committee to provide the Board and committee with strategic insight into ESG topics.
+These insights are determined via engagement with colleagues addressing our broad range of ESG risks, opportunities, and issues - from environmental, health and safety responsibilities to cybersecurity risks.

+Furthermore, the Vice President - Sustainability and his team engage with third-party sustainability specialists, ESG rating agencies, other external stakeholders, and attend ESGrelated conferences to advance the collective knowledge on ESG topics.
 This knowledge is shared, where relevant with the Corporate Risk and Sustainability Committee.

-Information on our Board's expertise can be found on pages 10-12 of our proxy statement.
+Information on our Board's expertise can be found on pages 7-10 of our proxy statement.

+2-18: Evaluation of the Performance of the Highest Governance Body

-1 2-18: EVALUATION OF THE PERFORMANCE OF THE HIGHEST GOVERNANCE BODY Information on our Board's process for self-assessment of its performance can be found on page 6 of our proxy statement and in our Principles for Corporate Governance.
+Information on our Board's process for selfassessment of its performance can be found on page 4 of our proxy statement and in our Principles for Corporate Governance.

+2-19: Remuneration Policies; 2-20: Process To Determine Remuneration

-lâ G 2-19: REMUNERATION POLICIES; 2-20: PROCESS TO DETERMINE REMUNERATION Information on our remuneration policies and processes for director and executive compensation can be found in the "Compensation Discussion and Analysis" section of our proxy statement, beginning on page 14.
+Information on our remuneration policies and processes for director and executive compensation can be found on pages 6-26 of our proxy statement.

+2-21: Annual Total Compensation Ratio

-2-21: ANNUAL TOTAL COMPENSATION RATIO Information on our annual total compensation ratio can be found on page 25 of our proxy statement.
+Information on our annual total compensation ratio can be found on pages 21-25 of our proxy statement.

-le

-te

-;

-ty